gitbls/RPiVNCHowTo/README.md

 If you find this useful, please consider starring it to help me understand how many people are using it.
 Thanks!

-**NOTE: **This method can be used on other Linux distros with a recent systemd implementations, although minor adjustments will be required.
+NOTE: This method can be used on other Linux distros with a recent systemd implementation, although minor adjustments will be required.
 These instructions have been tested on a few other Linux distros.
 If your distro is relatively modern and supports systemd, these should work on your system.
 If they don't, please let me know!